Orin Starn

+Starn is the author, co-author, or editor of 11 books.
+He has appeared on radio and television programs, and writes for newspapers, including the Los Angeles Times and Chronicle of Higher Education.

-Ishi, the Andes, and Indigenous Rights
+Ishi, the Andes, and indigenous rights

 Starn was involved in the repatriation to California of the remains of Ishi, the last Yahi Indian.

-This search was reported in the New York Times and NPR, and Starn's book Ishi's Brain gives an account of it as well as the story of Ishi's life.
-Ishi's Brain was a San Francisco Chronicle Best Book of 2004.
+Starn's book Ishi's Brain gives an account of it as well as the story of Ishi's life.

-He has also written extensively about war and society in Peru, including The Shining Path, Nightwatch and The Peru Reader as well as several books in Spanish.
+He has also written extensively about war and society in Peru, including The Shining Path, Nightwatch, and The Peru Reader, as well as several books in Spanish.
 A book Starn co-edited with Marisol de la Cadena, Indigenous Experience Today, explores the global rise of indigenous politics and activism.

-Sports, Society, and the College Athletics
+Sports, society, and college athletics

-Starn has done research on sports and society, and appeared on ESPN and various sports talk shows.
-His online course “Sports and Society” has drawn thousands of students worldwide.
-He also maintains a related blog at Golf Politics.
+Starn has conducted research on sports and society, and appeared on ESPN and sports talk shows.
+His online course "Sports and Society" has drawn thousands of students worldwide.
+He also maintains a related blog, Golf Politics.